 Fish and many other organisms use rivers and streams as pathways to move between feeding, nursery and breeding grounds.
 Long stretches of connected stream habitat can be resilient to changes in climate and land use.
 Dams and many culverts are blocking those pathways and dramatically shrinking the habitat available.
-At the same time, dams and culverts that are too small affect hydrology, sediment transport, and water quality of streams, and cost money for towns, counties and the state to replace and maintain.
+At the same time, dams and undersized culverts affect the hydrology, sediment transport, and water quality of streams, in addition to costing towns, counties and the state money to replace and maintain.

 What are we doing?

 The Hudson River Estuary Watershed has more than 1500 dams, and likely more than ten thousand culverts.
 The Hudson River Estuary Program and many partners are working towards restoring free flowing tributaries to the Hudson River.
 Several projects are helping to prioritize which aquatic barriers are the most detrimental to our fish and communities, so we can focus our limited resources at the most beneficial locations.

 What have we found?

 The full report on the Biologically Important Barriers project can be found here.

 Use our Interactive Aquatic Connectivity map to get details about aquatic barriers.